adlnet/xapi-profiles/xapi-profiles-communication.md

 of xAPI Profiles include retrieving a version used by an xAPI Statement, and/or understanding when a concept was deprecated or removed.

-The URI of the named graph is always the URI of the profile version.
+The URI of the named graph is always the URI of the Profile version.
 Note: The URI of the named graph doesn't mean the URI it is retrieved at, it means the URI used to refer to it within SPARQL/the RDF store.

-In summary: by default, queries will only operate on up to date information; if historical profile information is needed, it is available.
+In summary: by default, queries will only operate on up to date information; if historical Profile information is needed, it is available.

 ### <a name="profile_server_best_practices">1.2</a> Best Practices

-Some best practices are recomended when adding a profile to a profile server.
-A technical review process is warranted to check profiles for following the specification.
-As well, analysis is recommended to ensure the contents of a profile are of the highest quality.
+Some best practices are recomended when adding a Profile to a Profile Server.
+A technical review process is warranted to check Profiles for following the specification.
+As well, analysis is recommended to ensure the contents of a Profile are of the highest quality.
-Upon following these practices, a profile should be added to a profile server.
+Upon following these practices, a Profile should be added to a Profile server.

-As language maps enable the multiple translations of an xAPI Profile, it is advisable to provide mechanisms to encourage contribution of xAPI Profile translations.
+As Profiles support localizations to multiple languages and localities, it is advisable to provide mechanisms to encourage contribution of xAPI Profile translations.
 To promote and to protect the use of an xAPI Profile made publicly available, it is strongly encouraged that any xAPI Profile provided through a Profile Server be open-licensed.